onfido/tradesman/README.md

 # Tradesman

-Tradesman lets you invoke human-readble classes that handle the pass, fail, and invalid cases of common create, update, and delete actions without having to write the code!
+Tradesman lets you invoke human-readble classes that handle the pass, fail, and invalid cases of common create, update, and delete actions.

 ## Usage